Farmers Market in Fresno, CA | Photo by Sarah Del Pozo

 Shifting the Narrative

-Check back in Fall 2020 for the release of our first stories featuring farmers and ranchers in the San Joaquin Valley.
+Check back in Spring 2021 for the release of our first stories featuring farmers and ranchers in the San Joaquin Valley.

 Branches & Roots is supported by the Media Impact Fund at the Central Valley Community Foundation and the Madera/Chowchilla Resource Conservation District.